Liouville and Calabi-Yau type theorems for complex Hessian equations

 \section{Introduction}

 The complex Hessian equation ($\om$ a K\"ahler form, $f>0$ given function, $1<m<n$) can be seen as an intermediate step between the Laplace and the complex Monge-Amp\`ere equation.
 It encompasses the most natural invariants of the complex Hessian matrix of a real valued function - the elementary symmetric polynomials of its eigenvalues.
 Its real counterpart has numerous applications and has been thoroughly studied (see \cite{W}).
-Some equations of similar type appear in the study of geometric deformation flows such as the $J$- flow (\cite{SW}).
+Some equations of similar type appear in the study of geometric deformation flows such as the $J$- flow (\cite{Ch2,Ch3,D, SW}).
 Thus it can be expected that Hessian equations themselves may also have interesting applications in geometry, and indeed they came up recently in \cite{AV} in problems related to {\it quaternionic geometry}.

 Due to their non linear structure, and similarly to the Monge-Amp\`ere equation, the Hessian equation is considered only over a suitable subclass of functions for which ellipticity is guaranteed.
-These subclasses, in a sense, interpolate between subharmonic and plurisubharmonic functions and thus they are also interesting object to study from potential theoretic point of view (\cite{Bl}, \cite{DK}, \cite{Chi}).
+These subclasses, in a sense, interpolate between subharmonic and plurisubharmonic functions and thus they are also interesting to study from potential theoretic point of view (\cite{Bl}, \cite{DK}, \cite{Chi}).
 In the K\"ahler manifold case the corresponding classes of functions, namely $\om-m$ subharmonic ones, do not yield, in general, classical positive definite metrics, which distinguishes them from $\om$-plurisubharmonic functions.